ROCm/TransferBench/docs/reference/presets.rst

 Sweep (sweep) and random sweep preset (rsweep)
 ===============================================

 The sweep preset performs an ordered sweep through sets of transfers.
-It systematically tests combinations of (SRC, executor, DST) with varying parallelism (from ``SWEEP_MIN`` simultaneous transfers up to ``SWEEP_MAX``) using lexicographic permutation order.
-The rsweep preset performs similar functions as sweep preset, but in a random order.
+It systematically tests combinations of (SRC, Executor, DST) with varying parallelism (from ``SWEEP_MIN`` simultaneous transfers up to ``SWEEP_MAX``) using lexicographic order (alphabetized by source-executor-destination triplet).
+The rsweep preset performs the same sweep in a random order.

 .. note::